mannly01/gtav-online-ahk/README.md

 Provides hotkeys for many parts of the Interaction and Settings menus.

 **GTAO 1.69 NOTE**: This is a nearly complete re-write of 2called-chaos' [script](https://github.com/2called-chaos/gtav-online-ahk) for GTA Online v1.69 (Bottom Dollar Bounties DLC).
+**GTAO ENHANCED 1.70 NOTE**: The files and some menus have changed for GTA V Enhanced and this script will not work.
+I have created a new `GTAO Enhanced Macros.ahk` script that must be used instead.
+This script is now for the **LEGACY** version.

 ## Requirements
   * [AutoHotkey](https://www.autohotkey.com/)
   * [pssuspend.exe and pskill.exe](https://docs.microsoft.com/en-us/sysinternals/downloads/pssuspend) in your path (for force disconnect and process killing, see instructions below).
 This is only required for the Force Disconnect and Kill Game keys.

 ## Installation
-  * Download the .ahk files
+  * Download the .ahk files (GTA V Online Macros.ahk **OR** GTAO Enhanced Macros.ahk)
   * Open config.ahk in a text editor (e.g. notepad++ with AutoIT syntax highlighting)
   * Change the hotkeys ([key list](https://www.autohotkey.com/docs/KeyList.htm)) and other options as you desire.